r-zig/p2pdata-sharing/README.md

-# p2pdata-sharing
+# AdaptiShare
-Landing page for P2P Data Sharing — a decentralized file transfer system using WebRTC &amp; libp2p.
+Landing page for AdaptiShare — a decentralized file transfer system using WebRTC &amp; libp2p.